Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Methods

 \subsubsection{Transmission Dynamics}

-A probabilistic transmission risk model, applying a proximity-based Wells-Riley formulation, was integrated into the simulation \citep{riley1978measles}.
+The transmission dynamics presented here are parameterised for SARS-CoV-2, using quanta-generation and inhalation parameters specific to this pathogen.
+The same formulation can be applied to other airborne diseases by substituting the corresponding pathogen-specific parameters.
+A probabilistic transmission risk model, applying a proximity-based Wells-Riley formulation, was integrated into the simulation \cite{riley1978measles}.
 Transmission risk between agents was calculated based on direct proximity and cumulative contact duration, without assuming homogeneous aerosol mixing or dilution effects through room-scale ventilation.
-The transmission probability P\textsubscript{(i,j)} from an infectious individual i to a susceptible individual j was defined as:
+The transmission probability $P_{i,j}$ from an infectious individual i to a susceptible individual j was defined as:

 The inhalation rate (\textit{q}) was assigned based on discrete proximity thresholds, consistent with the contact definitions within the simulation framework.
 For interactions recorded at a distance of 1.5 metres, a full inhalation rate of 0.5 m\textsuperscript{3}/hour was applied.
 Interactions occurring beyond the radius were not considered capable of resulting in transmission and were excluded from transmission probability calculations [Table \ref{tab5}].